MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Microsoft.Graph.Identity.DirectoryManagement.md

 Update the navigation property scopedRoleMembers in directory

 ### [Update-MgDirectoryAttributeSet](Update-MgDirectoryAttributeSet.md)
-Update the navigation property attributeSets in directory
+Update the properties of an attributeSet object.

 ### [Update-MgDirectoryCustomSecurityAttributeDefinition](Update-MgDirectoryCustomSecurityAttributeDefinition.md)
-Update the navigation property customSecurityAttributeDefinitions in directory
+Update the properties of a customSecurityAttributeDefinition object.

 ### [Update-MgDirectoryCustomSecurityAttributeDefinitionAllowedValue](Update-MgDirectoryCustomSecurityAttributeDefinitionAllowedValue.md)
-Update the navigation property allowedValues in directory
+Update the properties of an allowedValue object.

 ### [Update-MgDirectoryDeletedItem](Update-MgDirectoryDeletedItem.md)
 Update the navigation property deletedItems in directory